Mushmou/codepath-prework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app!
+- [X] List anything else that you can get done to improve the app!
+* Transition from colored buttons to images
 ## Video Walkthrough (GIF)

 If you recorded multiple GIFs for all the implemented features, you can add them here: